dbuezas/eq3btsmart/readme.md

 ### Credits

-This is a derivate from https://github.com/rytilahti/python-eq3bt, and it should actually be PR instead.
+This is a derivate of https://github.com/rytilahti/python-eq3bt, and it should be PR instead.
-Unfortunately, I had to change it too much and had to remove support for the CLI and other backends.
+Unfortunately, I had to change the code too much and had to remove support for the CLI and other backends.
 Also, the update requires a PR to Home Assistant to work.
 So I decided to upload this here so others can make use of their thermostats quickly.